knkrn5/Programming-Concepts/git/git.md

 git branch -D <branch-name> # to force delete even if unmerged

-git stash # this to temporarily saving (storing) your uncommitted changes (modified or new files) so you can switch branches or do other operations without losing those changes git stash pop # Applies the stashed changes back to your current branch, in this way we can push changes made in main branch to staging branch(by switch branch after stashing) without needing to merge.
+git stash # this to temporarily saving (storing) your uncommitted changes (modified or new files) so you can switch branches or do other operations without losing those changes git stash pop # Applies the stashed changes back to our current branch, in this way we can push changes in the current branch.

 git checkout <branch name> # to switch into specific branch
 #OR